 The Artist Lecture Series is an in-school program at Sheboygan North High School that invites local and regional visual artists to share their journey as artists with the beginning, intermediate, and advanced art classes.
-Visiting artists present and expose art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about careers, and the opportunity to interact with the artists.
+Visiting artists present and expose art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about diverse art careers, and the opportunity to interact with the artists.
 This program is organized by the Sheboygan North High Art Department.